ubuntu-mate/ubuntu-mate.org/_posts/2022-03-29-ubuntu-mate-jammy.md

 ### 41% less fat 🍩

-Ubuntu MATE, like it's lead developer, was starting to get get a bit large around the mid section 😊 **During the development of 22.04, the image 📀 got to 4.1GB 😮**
+Ubuntu MATE, like it's lead developer, was starting to get a bit large around the mid section 😊 **During the development of 22.04, the image 📀 got to 4.1GB 😮**